Gel Polish Remover Machines – Do They Work?

 Gel Polish Remover Machines Vs Acetone Soak

-Another common method of removing gel polish for those who don’t have cotton balls or foil at their disposal is the acetone soak.
+Another standard method for removing gel polish, for those who don’t have cotton balls or foil on hand, is the acetone soak.

-An acetone soak is simply a bowl filled with acetone that you dip your fingertips in for about 15 – 20 minutes.
+An acetone soak is simply a bowl filled with acetone that you dip your fingertips into for about 15-20 minutes.
 You should buff the surface of your nails before soaking them.

 Here’s how that compares to gel polish remover machines:

-• Acetone soak takes longer to soften the nail polish
+• An acetone soak takes longer to soften the nail polish.

-• Acetone soak doesn’t soften the nail polish as much as the steam from a machine
+• An acetone soak doesn’t soften the nail polish as much as the steam from a machine.

-• Both methods are fairly easy to set up and execute
+• Both methods are relatively easy to set up and execute.

 Final Thoughts